 Disorders of Sex Development

-When a child's gender is in question at birth, the child has atypical genitalia (ambiguous
+When a child's gender is not clear at birth, the child has atypical genitalia (ambiguous

 genitalia).
-This means that the genitals may not appear to be clearly male or female.
+This means that the genitals don't seem to be clearly male or female.

 Atypical genitalia can be a difficult experience for families.